canivel/CarND-LaneLines-P1/writeup.md

 My pipeline consisted of 6 steps explained in the past lessons:
-	 1) converted the images to grayscale
+* converted the images to grayscale
-	 2) apply gaussian
+* apply gaussian
-	 3) define Canny and apply
+* define Canny and apply
-	 4) define the vertices to mask
+* define the vertices to mask
-	 5) mask the edges
+* mask the edges
-	 6) define the Hough transform and run it on edge detected image In order to draw a single line on the left and right lanes, I modified the draw_lines() function by:
+* define the Hough transform and run it on edge detected image

+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by:
-	 1)Find the left and right lines and group them 2)Find the slope and intercept averages
+* Find the left and right lines and group them
+* Find the slope and intercept averages
-	 3)calculate min and max of X 4)draw it
+* calculate min and max of X
+* draw the line

 ### 2. Identify potential shortcomings with your current pipeline

+Some of the potential fails would be:
-One potential shortcoming would be what would happen when resolution is bad because of weather like fog for example, curves will fail, and probably will need a higher fps camera to stop the flikering.
+* if the image resolution is bad because of weather like with fog, shadowns, for example, the algo does not have any noise reduction filter for that
+* curves will fail
+* tree shadows or another car changing lanes right in front of our car

 ### 3. Suggest possible improvements to your pipeline

-High FPS camera, for better transition between imagens will have better results Tunning the parameters, like create a simple model for training and apply a some kind of gridsearch to it.
+* High FPS camera, for better transition between imagens will have better results
+* Tunning the parameters.
+* modify the image mask to limit the detection range
+* limit the slope value to avoid jitter lines
+* only search for white and yellow lines